Every portrait photographer needs to know both basic and more advanced female poses.

 One Leg In Front Of The Other

 This is an elegant standing pose – your model just needs to put one leg in front of the other.
-She can also lean against the wall while resting in this pose – in this case, her posture will look more casual and relaxed.
+She can also lean against the wall while resting in this pose – in this case, her posture will look more casual and in a relaxed pose.
 This pose is ideal for street photoshoots.

 Holding Hands On Cheeks